-Traveling solo can be lonely and daunting… But it can also be a rewarding experience of a lifetime if you do it right!
-The majority of IVHQ volunteers travel solo as volunteering with IVHQ is a safe and easy way to travel abroad, to give back to a community, and to make friends for life.
+Nearly 60% of IVHQ volunteers travel solo, so you know you’ll be in a similar position to others on your program.
+Volunteering with IVHQ is a safe and easy way to travel abroad, give back to a community and make friends for life.
 As they say, you may travel alone, but you are never actually alone.

 Image: @annasofiepeschardt - Solo IVHQer in Ecuador - via Instagram

-Volunteer safety is paramount to IVHQ and an aspect of our travelers’ experiences that we take seriously.
-We are systems in place to ensure that our IVHQers are aware of risks and how to manage them and all registered volunteers have access to online pre-departure training, and join an in-country orientation with our local team.
-During orientation, you will be briefed on safety measures to adhere by during your stay in your in country.
-Listen to the coordinators, they have the insider knowledge and your safety top-of-mind.
-They’re also available 24/7 to provide support so you can feel confident you will be well looked-after.
-All in all, listen to your instincts, look after yourself, your possessions, and your new found friends!
+Volunteer safety is paramount to IVHQ and an aspect of our travellers’ experiences that we take extremely seriously.
+We have systems in place to ensure that our IVHQers are aware of risks and how to manage them and all registered volunteers have access to online pre-departure training, as well as an in-country orientation with our local team.
+During orientation, you will be briefed on safety measures to adhere by during your stay.

 Pack light, essentials only!

 As a solo traveller, you might be tempted to over pack.
 Trust us, you won’t need three hoodies in Thailand, it’s going to be stinking hot!
 Do some research into the climate and pack accordingly.
 Leave your hair straighteners at home, you will be seriously having too much fun to worry about hair-frizz.
 If you’re super worried about it, buy a hat.